muryulia/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Solution.md

 All three demographic groups: 'unknown', Families and Couples showed sales drop on the weeks 17 and 32.
 Couples and Families also showed a drop on the week 15, and the 'unknown' group - on the week 25.

+Let's check the total sales for 12 weeks before and after 2020-06-15 by demographic groups:

 ```sql
 SET
   search_path = data_mart;